 - Do not use aluminum foil when convection baking.
-Aluminum foil may block airflow. - Reduce recommended recipe oven temperature by approximately 25°F. Use EASY CONVECTTM Conversion (see page 27). - For some recipes, you can reduce convection baking time compared to standard baking times.
-Use EASY CONVECT Conversion (see page 27).
-NOTE: Cooking time may be longer when you use more than one rack. - When baking on two or three racks, use the Convection Bake setting for more even results.
+Aluminum foil may block airflow. - Reduce recommended recipe oven temperature by approximately 25°F (16°C).
+Use EASY CONVECT Conversion (see the "Using EASY CONVECT conversion" section). - For some recipes, you can reduce convection baking time compared to standard baking times.
+Use EASY CONVECT Conversion (see the "Using EASY CONVECT conversion" section).

+NOTE: Cooking time may be longer when you use more than one rack.

+When baking on two or three racks, use the Convection Bake setting for more even results.
 (You can, however, use only one rack when convection baking.)